A bit of the Club’s History:

 1986: In 1986 the club moved to a different premises: Arbory School.

-1989: In 1989, the club moved its main facilities from CRHS to St. Ninians due to the ever-increasing numbers.
+1989: In 1989, the club moved its main facilities from CRHS to St. Ninians due the ever-increasing numbers.
 This year was a momentus year for the club, as 2 gymnasts competed for the first time in the Island Games.

-1992: In 1992, plans were hatched for a new facility.
+1992: In 1992, plans were hatched for a new, purpose-built facility.

 1996: In 1996, fundraising began with a ‘Stop the Clock’ raffle for a Vauxhall Corsa!

-1999: In 1999, the club had raised enough money to begin building the professional facility in March of this year, but could not get an agreement for the lease.
+1999: In 1999, the club had raised enough money to begin building the professional facility in March of this year, but could not yet get an agreement for the lease.
 In November of this year, the club broke ground for the new facility.

-An AMAZING YEAR!
+AN AMAZING YEAR!

-In 2011, the original layout of the gym was changed to be able to host the Youth Commonwealth Games (Men’s).
+2011: In 2011, the original layout of the gym was changed to be able to host the Youth Commonwealth Games (Men’s).
 An extension at this point was required to have the maximum vaulting runway.
 This allowed the club to extend the back of the building so that it could also facilitate a large viewing gallery for future competitions.
 The club utilised even more space to provide the future club with a fully-fitted office, a coaches/judges room and a physiotherapy room.
 The extension has provided us with a fully-equipped gym which we continue to love.

-In December 2015, the island experienced devastating floods, leaving catastrophic damages to our club and the sports facilities around the area.
+2015: In December 2015, the island experienced devastating floods, leaving catastrophic damages to our club and the sports facilities around the area.
 The damage to our club was shocking, as such, the entire club had to move into a school to allow gymnasts to maintain their classes.
 Luckily, we were able to quickly source new equipment, giving the gym a completely new look.
 Gymnova supplied us with a different layout and new bits of equipment that was definitely worth the months of waiting.